symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

 implementation that's responsible for dynamically loading menus from a PHPCR database.
-It does so based on the menu root's ``path`` value, by combining a preconfigured ``basepath`` value with a ``name`` given by the developer when instanciating the menu rendering call.
+It does so based on the menu root's ``path`` value, by combining a preconfigured ``basepath`` value with a ``name`` given by the developer when instantiating the menu rendering call.
 This allows the ``PHPCRMenuProvider`` to handle several menu hierarchies using a single storage mechanism.

 The menu element fetched using this process is used as the menu root node,